Dedication. Transparency. Results.

 The Florida Civil Rights Act and Title VII of the Civil Rights Act of 1964 prohibit work discrimination.
 This includes discrimination in recruiting, hiring, promotion, compensation, disciplinary actions, training, and job evaluations.
 Yet, despite this, employers continue to willfully or negligently discriminate against employees and job applicants.

-• Age - The Age Discrimination in Employment Act of 1967 (ADEA) protects applicants and workers who are 40 years old and older.
-They are protected from discrimination based on age during the hiring process, when determining compensation, promotions, discharge, and more.
+• Age - The Age Discrimination in Employment Act of 1967 (ADEA) protects applicants and workers who are 40 years old and older from discrimination during hiring, compensation, promotions, discharge, and more.

 • National origin - Employers are prohibited from treating job applicants and employees unfairly based on their national origin, including accent, ethnic background, and group associations.